Cat Spotting in Ainoshima ็›ธๅณถ

 Shingu Town ๆ–ฐๅฎฎ็”บ

-Your cat island trip starts here because some cats stay between Shingu Port and Ainoshima.
+Your cat island trip starts when approaching the port because some cats stay between Shingu Port and Ainoshima.
+They greet you when you are waiting for one of the four ferries of the day.

 Commute Ferry to Ainoshima ็›ธๅณถ